 How to get to Cusco

 Get flights to Cusco via Lima, the Peruvian capital.
 Make sure you take a few days to recover from your flight before setting off on your trek.
 Exploring the beautiful city of Cusco is a great option.
-Cusco is the former capital of the Inca Empire and one of the world's most fascinating cities and because the city is at an altitude of 3,300m (10,826 ft) it is a good idea to spend a few days there acclimatizing to the altitude before embarking on the Inca Trail.
+Cusco is the former capital of the Inca Empire and one of the world's most fascinating cities and because the city sits at 10,826 ft (3,300 metres), it is a good idea to spend a few days there acclimatizing to the altitude before embarking on the Inca Trail.

 Cost considerations of the Inca Trail trip